seth-nelson/Intro-Python-I/README.md

 _Note: This project spans two modules (modules 1 and 2).
 You should roughly try to finish the first half of the problems during module 1 and the second half of the problems during module 2._

 It's time to learn a new language!
-Python!
+Python! *YAY!*

 Python is a popular, easy-to-use programming language that has significant traction in the field.